dviera/RestrServe-App-R/README.md

 - The back-end was developed using the [RestrServe](https://restrserve.org/) R package

 ## Launch the application
-- Open a new rsession and run the server.R function
+- Open a new rsession and run the server.R function.
-- Go to the templates directory and launch the index.html - I use the Live Server extension in Visual Studio Code
+- Go to the templates directory and launch the index.html - I use the Live Server extension in Visual Studio Code .